tylermilner/cookiecutter-ios-swiftui/{{ cookiecutter.project_root }}/README.md

 #### Certificates and Provisioning Profiles

-To generate the certificates and provisioning profiles using fastlane `match`, use the `setup_certs` lane:
+To generate the certificates and provisioning profiles using Fastlane `match`, use the `setup_certs` lane:

 ```shell